schatell/bowhuntingcanada/_drafts/lonewolfalphaii.md

 subtitle: Gear Review # A subtitle can be displayed below your title
 feature-img: # Add a feature-image to the post
 thumbnail: # Add a thumbnail image on blog view
-tags: [Review, Tree stand, Hang-on, LoneWolf]
+tags: [Tree stand, Hang-on, LoneWolf]
 ---

 ## Lone Wolf